-Qualitative Disclosure

-The general qualitative disclosure requirement with respect to credit risk, including:

-Definitions of past due and impaired (for accounting purposes); As per relevant guidelines of Bangladesh Bank, the impaired loans and advances are defined on the basis of (i) Objective / Quantitative criteria and (ii) Qualitative judgment.
+Qualitative Disclosure The e general qualitative disclos ure requirement with respect to credit risk, including: a) Definitions of past due and impaired (for accounting purposes); As per relevant guidelines of Bangladesh Bank, the impaired loans and advances are defined on the basis of (i) Objective / Quantitative criteria and (ii) Qualitative judgment.
 For this purposes, all loans and advances are grouped into four (4) categories namely- (a) Continuous Loan (b) Demand Loan (c) Fixed Term Loan and (d) Short-term Agricultural & Micro Credit.

-Definition of past due/overdue:

-- i.
-Any Continuous Loan if not repaid/renewed within the fixed expiry date for repayment or after the demand by the bank will be treated as past due/overdue from the following day of the expiry date; - ii.
+Definition of past due/o Definition of past due/overdue: i.
+Any Continuous Loan if not repaid/renewed within the fixed expiry date for repayment or after the demand by the bank will be treated as past due/overdue from the following day of the expiry date;

+- ii.
 Any Demand Loan if not repaid within the fixed expiry date for repayment or after the demand by the bank will be treated as past due/ overdue from the following day of the expiry date; - iii.
-In case of any installment(s) or part of installment(s) of a Fixed Term Loan is not repaid within the fixed expiry date, the amount of unpaid installment(s) will be treated as past due/overdue after 6 (six) months of the expiry date; - iv.
-The Short-term Agricultural and Micro-Credit if not repaid within the fixed expiry date for repayment will be considered past due/ overdue after six months of the expiry date and Fixed Term loan of CMSME will be considered past due/ overdue after eight months of the expiry date.
+In case of any installment(s) or part of installment(s) of a Fixed Term Loan is not repaid within the fixed expiry date/due date, the amount of unpaid installment(s) will be treated as past due/overdue after three months of the expiry date; - iv.
+The Short-term Agricultural and Micro-Credit if not repaid within the fixed expiry date for repayment will be considered past due/ overdue after twelve months of the expiry date and Fixed Term loan of CMSME will be considered past due/ overdue after six months of the expiry date.